insure logo

 Which companies have the cheapest car insurance for seniors in New Hampshire?

-Senior drivers in New Hampshire typically pay higher car insurance premiums than most other age groups, although teens still face the highest rates overall.
+Senior drivers in New Hampshire typically pay higher car insurance premiums than most other age groups, although teens generally remain the most expensive to insure.

 The cheapest car insurance companies for seniors in New Hampshire include:

-The chart below highlights the average car insurance premiums for senior drivers in New Hampshire.
+The chart below shows the average car insurance premiums for senior drivers in New Hampshire.

 CompanyAverage annual premiumAverage monthly premium